katiemcconnell/ICS-209-PLUS_spatiotemporal_linkage/README.md

 ## Funding Acknowledgement
 This research was funded by the National Science Foundation Sociology Award #2001261, “The Effects of Wildfire Damage on Housing Access and Migration” and the National Science Foundation Sociology and Human-Environment and Geographical Sciences (HEGS) Award \#2117405, “Analysis of Impacts of Environmental and Natural Hazards on Human Migration.”
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the NSF.

-## Recommended Citation
+## Recommended Citations
 St. Denis, Lise A., Karen C. Short, Kathryn McConnell, Maxwell C. Cook, Nathan P. Mietkiewicz,  Mollie Buckland, and Jennifer K. Balch.
 “All-Hazards Dataset Mined from the US National Incident Management System 1999–2020.”
-In press at *Scientific Data*.
+Accepted at *Scientific Data*.

+McConnell, Kathryn.
+(2022). katiemcconnell/ICS-209-PLUS_spatiotemporal_linkage: ics-209-plus_spatiotemporal_linkage_v1.0.0 (wildfire).
+Zenodo. https://doi.org/10.5281/zenodo.7181443